saisha92/SocialMetrics/README.md

 To access the data type this in your address bar http://morning-bastion-61876.herokuapp.com/metrics/ {your Url} .
 So lets say for example you want to know about the reach of Google.
 Your request would look like http://morning-bastion-61876.herokuapp.com/metrics/www.google.com .
 Make sure your url is just www.your-site.com ,please avoid giving the entire url like http://www.your-site.com.
 This App is deployed in Heroku and has an uptime of 18 hours in a 24 hour period.
 So if for some reason you are unable to access the data for your site please check back after 6 hours.

+Access the Application here -> http://socialmetrics.8mpw9mrcka.us-east-1.elasticbeanstalk.com/, please enter the input as www.<your-site>.com
+If you are interested in the endpoint and want the data as a JSON, please use http://morning-bastion-61876.herokuapp.com/metrics/ {your Url}